U-Keziah/WD-Seatwor-2-TX03/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+- We are assign to make a portfolio to compile our works so that people can see our works.
+This project will also serve me as my motivation as I can see my improvement in HTML coding in VSCODE.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- Single Page Website
-- Parallax transition
+- Smooth transition
-- Transactional

 ### Technology
 <!-- TODO: List of Technology Used -->